trytouca/trytouca/docs/sdk/java/main-api.md

 ```

 This approach allows Touca to report differences in a more helpful format,
 providing analytics for different fields.
-If we changed our `parseProfile`
+If we changed our `findStudent`
 implementation to always capitalize student names, we could better visualize the
 differences to make sure that only the value associated with key `fullname`
 changes across our test cases.